-For the past ten years there has been a summer community dig on the site of Randall Manor, home to the de Cobham family for two hundred years.
-The dig has been funded by the Heritage Lottery Fund and the Kent County Council.
+For ten years there was a summer community dig on the site of Randall Manor, home to the de Cobham family for two hundred years.
+The dig was funded by the Heritage Lottery Fund and the Kent County Council.

 Members of the Darnley family investigated the site in the early 20th century but no records of this have survived.
 In the 1960s George Dockrell, a Gravesend school teacher, excavated at the Manor site along with his pupils and details of his efforts (in the form of notebooks and photographs) were sent to the National Monuments Record, enabling future archaeologists to pick up from where he left off.
 George’s work was limited to one building, the kitchen, where his team uncovered a ragstone hearth and an earlier tiled hearth which it replaced.

 In 2005 a Heritage Lottery Fund grant created a community archaeologist role for Shorne Woods Country Park.
 Lyn Palmer took this role and along with local volunteers (now known as SWAG) started to resume digging on the site.
 Work initially focused on re-excavating the Dockrell trenches, prviding a look at the stratigraphy of the site.
 In 2009 the community archaeologist role was passed onto Andrew Mayfield, who has directed the dig ever since.
 In 2014 and 2015, Richard Taylor co-directed along with Andrew.

 Historical research suggests that ‘Randal’ or ‘Rundale’ was a small manor by c.1108.
 At this time it appears as a gift of tithe by Smalesman de Schornes to Rochester Priory for the monk’s sustenance.
 Henry II granted the site to William de Quartermer in 1165 and his descendant subinfeidated it to Henry de Cobham in 1202.